bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-If you're a developer, this type of format most likely looks familiar to you.
+For developers, this type of format most likely looks familiar.
 If you're not a developer, don't freak out!
-Once you look beyond the curly braces and quotes, you

-Then, at the page level within Pattern Lab's `homepage.json`
+Once you look beyond the curly braces and quotes, you'll see that we're defining a *hero* object (for the full-bleed hero area directly below the header) that has a *headline* value of "Lorem Ipsum" and an *img* with a *src* value of "/images/sample/fpo_hero.png".
+We're simply defining this object's attributes and values for those attributes.

+Once those objects are defined, then we can override their attributes at Pattern Lab's page level.
+This is accomplished by creating a new JSON file that matches the page pattern name (for Time Inc.'s homepage, we'll call it `homepage.json`) inside the `pages` directory.

+{% include figure.html src="../images/content/timeinc-page-directory.png" caption="Inside the 'pages' directory we have the homepage pattern as well as a JSON file that matches the name of the pattern.
+This is where we'll override the default content with page-specific content." %}

+When we open up `homepage.json` we can override the placeholder data we established earlier.
+Here's what that might look like:

 <pre>
 <code>